Azure/azure-service-operator/docs/hugo/content/design/ADR-2023-04-Patch-Collections.md

 * If you PUT a Person object with a new Name and _no addresses_, the new name will be persisted, but the addresses will remain _unchanged_.
 * If you PUT a Person object with a new Name and an _empty list_ of addresses, the new name will be persisted, and the addresses collection will be cleared.

-This is a problem for ASO because we use `omitempty` on slice/map properties, which means that if you remove the last item from a slice/map, the property will be entirely omitted from the JSON payload.
+This is a problem for ASO because we use `omitempty` on all properties, resulting in them being omitted from the ARM payload if they aren't explicitly set.
+For array and map properties, removing the last item means the property will be entirely omitted from the JSON payload.

-In principle, an ASO custom resource (CR) should be the goal-state for the resource and should be a complete definition of the desired state.
-Whether the collection is empty or missing entirely should not matter, we should interpret that as "clear the collection".
+In principle, an ASO custom resource (CR) should be the entire goal-state for the resource and should be a *complete* definition of the desired state.
+Whether properties are specified explicitly or not shouldn't change that.
+Equally, whether an array or map is empty or missing entirely should not matter, we should interpret that as "clear the collection".

 ### Option 1: Optional Properties